-Four designs created using obsolete wind turbine blades.
+Five designs created using obsolete wind turbine blades.

-1. TOMORROW THE SUN WILL RISE AGAIN" a monumental sculpture symbolizing a rising sun.
-That will shine the light of a new day, filled with limitless possibilities and hope for the future.

-2. Later a spiraling circular designed sculpture representing the emanating rays of light as they are diverging up and outward, like that of a flash of light produced by an exploding star.

-3. LWIND CATHEDRAL" at over 100 feet in height would be a social space where people come together.
-4. LWINDHENGE" inspired after the famous Stonehenge.
-The 5000-year-old prehistoric monument in Wiltshire, England.
+- 1. "TOMORROW THE SUN WILL RISE AGAIN" a monumental sculpture symbolizing a rising sun.
+That will shine the light of a new day, filled with limitless possibilities and hope for the future. - 2.
+"STARBURST" a spiraling circular designed sculpture representing the emanating rays of light as they are diverging up and outward, like that of a flash of light produced by an exploding star. - 3.
+"WIND CATHEDRAL" at over 100 feet in height would be a social space where people come together. - 4.
+"WINDHENGE" inspired after the famous Stonehenge.
+The 5000-year-old prehistoric monument in Wiltshire, England. - 5.
+"WIND LODGE" design is inspired by tipi lodge poles.